cran/diathor/README.md

 ## Description

 The package calculates multiple biotic indices using diatoms from environmental samples.
-Diatom species are recognized by their acronym or by their species’ name using a heuristic search, and their ecological data is retrieved from multiple sources.
+Diatom species are recognized by their species’ name using a heuristic search, and their ecological data is retrieved from multiple sources.

 Morphological information about the species is retrieved from the